tailhook/vagga/docs/build_steps.rst

    source
      (required) Absolute to directory or file to copy.
-If path starts with ``/work`` files are checksummed to get the version of the container. path
+If path starts with ``/work`` files are checksummed to get the version of the container.

+   path
      (required) Destination path

    ignore-regex
      (default ``(^|/)\.(git|hg|svn|vagga)($|/)|~$|\.bak$|\.orig$|^#.*#$``)
      Regular expression of paths to ignore.
 Default regexp ignores common revision control folders and editor backup files.

+   owner-uid, owner-gid
+     (preserved by default) Override uid and gid of files and directories when copying.
+It's expected that most useful case is ``owner-uid: 0`` and ``owner-gid: 0`` but we try to preserve the owner by default.
+Note that unmapped users (the ones that don't belong to user's subuid/subgid range), will be set to ``nobody`` (65535).

    .. warning:: If the source directory starts with `/work` all the files are
       read and checksummed on each run of the application in the container.
 So